Joshua-omolewa/Retailstore_ETL_pipeline_project/README.md

 # Author: 👤 **Joshua Omolewa**

-## PROJECT OVERVIEW : Building a Data Pipeline for  a Retail store using AWS services that collects  data from its transactional database (OLTP) in Snowflake  and transforms the raw data (ETL process) using Apache spark to meet  business requirements and also enables  Data Analyst to run SQL query & create Data Visualization using Superset.
+## PROJECT OVERVIEW : Built a Data Pipeline for  a Retail store using AWS services that collects  data from its transactional database (OLTP) in Snowflake  and transforms the raw data (ETL process) using Apache spark to meet  business requirements and also enables  Data Analyst to run SQL query & create Data Visualization using Superset.
 Airflow is used to orchestrate the batch ETL pipeline.

 ##  Project Architecture